Bolsonaro backers call on Brazil military to intervene after Lula victory

 "I came today because I want Brasil to be free, socialism does not work with the Brazilian nation."

-Similar rallies were held at barracks in a total of nine states and the capital Brasilia, according to Brazilian online media portal UOL.
+Similar rallies were held in 24 of Brazil's 26 states, as well as the capital Brasilia, according to Brazilian online media portal G1.

-Brazil's defense ministry did not immediately respond to a request for comment.
+In response to a request for comment, Brazil's defense ministry said peaceful demonstrations were part of free expression under Brazilian law, adding that "the Defense Ministry is guided by the Federal Constitution."

 Bolsonaro, a former army captain, has cultivated strong ties to the military since his 2018 election, winning over the political sympathies of some of the top brass.